-In today’s corporate landscape, discussions around workplace safety and health (WSH) transcend mere compliance with regulations or the aspirational goal of ‘zero accidents.’
-For Chief Financial Officers (CFOs) and finance teams, the critical question revolves around the financial impact of proposed safety budgets and their contribution to business sustainability.
+In today’s corporate landscape, discussions around keselamatan tempat kerja and health (WSH) transcend mere compliance with regulations or the aspirational goal of ‘zero accidents.’
+For Chief Financial Officers (CFOs) and finance teams, the critical question revolves around the financial impact of proposed keamanan budgets and their contribution to business sustainability.
 This is where the role of the Health, Safety, and Environment (HSE) Manager is put to the test not just as a guardian of safety but as a steward of business value.

 Safety budgeting must bridge the gap between technical safety language and rational, measurable financial logic.
 Unfortunately, many safety proposals still rely on outdated approaches, such as: